awsdocs/amazon-sqs-developer-guide/doc_source/sqs-overview-of-managing-access.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/number-1-red.png) For information about giving permissions to users in different accounts, see [Tutorial: Delegate Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) in the *IAM User Guide*\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/number-2-red.png) The subset of actions included in `*` has expanded\.
-For a list of allowed actions, see [Amazon SQS API Permissions: Actions and Resource Reference](sqs-api-permissions-reference.md)\.
+For a list of allowed actions, see [Amazon SQS API permissions: Actions and resource reference](sqs-api-permissions-reference.md)\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/images/number-3-red.png) You can specify the resource using the Amazon Resource Name \(ARN\), the standard means of specifying resources in IAM policies\.
-For information about the ARN format for Amazon SQS queues, see [Amazon Simple Queue Service Resource and Operations](#sqs-resource-and-operations)\.
+For information about the ARN format for Amazon SQS queues, see [Amazon Simple Queue Service resource and operations](#sqs-resource-and-operations)\.

 For example, according to the Amazon SQS policy in the preceding diagram, anyone who possesses the security credentials for AWS Account 1 or AWS Account 2 can access `queue_xyz`\.
 In addition, Users Bob and Susan in your own AWS Account \(with ID `123456789012`\) can access the queue\.